ryananeff/bashir-ipy/blasr-comments.md

 > So lastal has remarkably good precision but aligns slightly fewer of the
 > reads with the recommended settings than bwa mem.
 If we turn these numbers
 > into an F1 score (http://en.wikipedia.org/wiki/F1_score)
-> we get lastal: 0.98883 bwa�mem: 0.99519 so if you like the balance of
+> we get lastal: 0.98883 bwa­mem: 0.99519 so if you like the balance of
-> precision and recall provided by F1, bwa�mem seems like a good choice.
+> precision and recall provided by F1, bwa­mem seems like a good choice.
 For
 > things like identifying rare variants, I will probably stick with lastal when
 > possible since the occasional misalignments could potentially end up creating a
 > lot of rare variants.
 It might also be possible to improve lastal's recall
-> with a lower e�value threshold, I did not explore this.
+> with a lower e­value threshold, I did not explore this.

 This evaluation has a flaw: it includes mapQ=0 mappings from bwa-mem but not from LAST (because LAST does not report them by default).
 Most mapQ=0 mapping